 This paper outlines how TRIS Rating assigns a rating to a debt issue.
 The criteria apply to debts issued by corporates, non-bank financial institutions (NBFIs), and government-related entities (GREs).
 The paper covers mainly long-term issue ratings for debt issues with a maturity longer than one year.
-For short-term issue ratings, which are derived from the long-term issue ratings, please refer to our paper on "Short-term Ratings".
+For short-term issue ratings, which are derived from the long-term issue ratings, please refer to our latest "Short-term Ratings Methodology".
+This paper supersedes "Issue Rating Criteria" published on 15 June 2021.